Who Am I?

 What Did I Study?

-Like many people from Long Island, I began my undergrad journey at Stony Brook University on the pre-med track.
+Like many people from Long Island, I began my undergraduate journey at Stony Brook University on the pre-medical track.
 However, I quickly realized that the medical field wasn't for me because I didn’t enjoy lab work.
-Still interested in healthcare, I switched from Biology to a dual major in Sociology and Psychology, with a minor in Health, Medicine, and Society.

-In my second-to-last semester, I took the infamous Research and Writing in Psychology course, which I avoided for years because "research" reminded me of test tubes and pipettes.
 To my surprise, not all research happens in a lab—and I discovered that I actually really enjoy it!
-This led me to pursue a master's in Social Research and Analysis at Montclair State University, where I now work as a research assistant in the Departments of Sociology and Justice Studies.
+This led me to pursue a master's degree in Social Research & Analysis at Montclair State University.

 What Makes Me Happy?